Speed Demos Archive: Content

 As of March 2018, SDA hosts speedrun videos of over 1,200 games.
 These videos are all available for download, and almost all are available in multiple video qualities.
 The site includes videos of popular games as Mega Man, Metroid, The Legend of Zelda, Super Mario Bros., and Sonic the Hedgehog.
 The site has been featured numerous times in publications such as Electronic Gaming Monthly and G4tv's Attack of the Show!.
 Some of the runs also appeared in an episode of Pure Pwnage.

 Submissions

 Speedruns submitted to SDA undergo a comprehensive verification process performed by SDA community members familiar with the game in question.
 Participants scrutinize the recording in evaluation of both its gameplay and video quality.
 The review process also attempts to certify that the submitted speedrun contains no foul play such as cheating, hacking, or improper segmenting.
 Additionally, participants ensure that the submission adheres to the site's rules, as well as any game-specific and category-specific requirements.
 SDA staff evaluates the community responses and makes a final determination regarding whether or not the run is to be accepted.
 This verdict is posted publicly in the SDA forum alongside the verifying users' responses.

 If a submission is accepted, the video of the run is encoded in multiple qualities and posted on the site alongside the runner's comments, which can detail specifics regarding the run.

 Rules

+Generally, Runs with no sound, horribly loud or overpeaked sound, or mixed-in music are unacceptable.